gnuradio/pybombs/README.md

 In all cases, the environment variable `PYBOMBS_PREFIX` is set to the current prefix, and `PYBOMBS_PREFIX_SRC` is set to the source directory.

+Use `pybombs prefix env` to show all environment variables as they would appear when commands are run inside the prefix.

 #### Using an external script to set the environment

 Inside the config section, a shell script can be defined that sets up an